P ≠ NP Proof

 and that Q

-for the input w returns in
+for the input w returns within

 Proposition 5.4.
 A DTM Q with running time upper bounded by ƒ(|w|),

-where ƒ is a fixed integer polynomial function of |w|, cannot decide the
+where ƒ is a fixed [or even non-fixed] integer polynomial function of |w|,

 Proof.
 Let S encoded into w be